nkallima/sim-universal-construction/README.md

 Getting the best performance from the provided benchmarks is not always an easy task.
 For getting the best performance, some modifications in Makefiles may be needed (compiler flags, etc.).
 Important parameters for the benchmarks and/or library are placed in the `libconcurrent/config.h` file.
 A useful guide to consider in order to get better performance in a modern multiprocessor follows.

-- In case that the target machine is a NUMA machine make sure `NUMA_SUPPORT` is enabled in `libconcurrent/config.h`.
+- In case that the target machine is a NUMA machine make sure `SYNCH_NUMA_SUPPORT` is enabled in `libconcurrent/config.h`.
 Usually, when this option is enabled, it gives much better performance in NUMA machines.
 However, in some older machines this option may induce performance overheads.
-- Whenever the `NUMA_SUPPORT` option is enabled, the runtime will detect the system's number of NUMA nodes and will setup the environment appropriately.
+- Whenever the `SYNCH_NUMA_SUPPORT` option is enabled, the runtime will detect the system's number of NUMA nodes and will setup the environment appropriately.
 However, significant performance benefits have been observed by manually setting-up the number of NUMA nodes manually (see the `--numa_nodes` option).
 For example, the performance of the H-Synch family algorithms on an AMD EPYC machine consisting of 2x EPYC 7501 processors (i.e., 128 hardware threads) is much better by setting `--numa_nodes` equal to `2`.
 Notice that the runtime successfully reports that the available NUMA nodes are `8`, but this value is not optimal for H-Synch in this configuration.
 An experimental analysis for different values of `--numa_nodes` may be needed.
 - Check the performance impact of the `SYNCH_COMPACT_ALLOCATION` option in `libconcurrent/config.h`.
 In modern AMD multiprocessors (i.e., equipped with EPYC processors) this option gives tremendous performance boost.
 In contrast to AMD processors, this option introduces serious performance overheads in Intel Xeon processors.
 Thus, a careful experimental analysis is needed in order to show the possible benefits of this option.
 - Check the cache line size (`CACHE_LINE_SIZE` and `S_CACHE_LINE` options in includes/system.h).
 These options greatly affect the performance in all modern processors.
 Most Intel machines behave better with `CACHE_LINE_SIZE` equal or greater than `128`, while most modern AMD machine achieve better performance with a value equal to `64`.
 Notice that `CACHE_LINE_SIZE` and `S_CACHE_LINE` depend on the `SYNCH_COMPACT_ALLOCATION` option (see includes/system.h).
 - Use backoff if it is available.
 Many of the provided algorithms could use backoff in order to provide better performance (e.g., sim, LF-Stack, MS-Queue, SimQueue, SimStack, etc.).
 In this case, it is of crucial importance to use `-b` (and in some cases `-bl` arguments) in order to get the best performance.